 I am SO loving her unique combination of strengths that helps me to face my “Elephants”, while staying soft, open and spacious.
 Her strategic thinking has helped me see beautiful possibilities where I was unable to find them by myself.”

-~Liesel Teversham, EFT Coach, London, England
+~Liesel Teversham, EFT Coach for Sensitive Souls, London, England